camaraproject/Commonalities/documentation/CAMARA-API-Event-Subscription-and-Notification-Guide.md

 Note2: The "subscription-updates" notification is not counted in the `subscriptionMaxEvents`. (for example, if a client request set `subscriptionMaxEvents` to 2, it can  receive 2 notifications, besides the notifications sent for "subscription-updates").

-### 3.4. `subscription-ends` event
+### 3.4. `subscription-ended` event

-Specific event notification type "subscription-ends" is defined to inform listener about subscription termination.
+Specific event notification type "subscription-ended" is defined to inform listener about subscription termination.

 It is used when the `subscriptionExpireTime` or `subscriptionMaxEvents` has been reached, or, if the API server has to stop sending notifications prematurely, or if the subscription request is managed asynchronously by the server and it is not able to provide the service.
 For this specific event, the `data` must feature `terminationReason` attribute.